 · Parking on school grounds during school hours is BY PERMIT ONLY.
 Anyone who does not have a parking permit will receive a parking ticket.
 After multiple tickets have been issued County Citations may be issued as well.
 Students applying for a permit must meet all other parking requirements.

 · 12th graders who are issued a parking permit will be assigned to either A or B lot using the following criteria until A lot is full.
 Once A lot is full, seniors will be assigned only to B lot.

-11th graders who are issued a parking permit will be assigned to B lot only.
+11th graders will not be approved until all senior needs are met, they will be put on a wait list as completed applications are received.
+Any 11th Grader who is issued a parking permit will be assigned to B lot only.

 · The criteria for being assigned to A or B lot is:

 Sports/Organizations with Full Class Schedule (12th Grade Students Only)

 CSM Students with Early Release or Late Entry (12th Grade Students Only)